apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties-Common.md

 This document describes a number of suggestions and configuration options that apply to and are common amongst a selection of CAS modules and features.
 To see the full list of CAS properties, please [review this guide](Configuration-Properties.html).

+## What is `${configurationKey}`?

+Many CAS *sub* settings are common and applicable to a number of modules and features.
+For example, in dealing with database authentication there are a number of database-related modules who own an individual setting to define the database driver.
+These settings would typically be defined as `cas.authn.feature1.databaseDriver=xyz` and `cas.authn.feature2.databaseDriver=abc`.
+Rather than duplicating the shared and common `databaseDriver` setting, this page attempts to collect only what might be common CAS settings across features and modules while referring to the specific feature under the path `${configurationKey}`.
+Therefor, the documentation for either `feature1` or `feature2` might allow one to find common database-related settings (such as the `databaseDriver`) under `${configurationKey}.databaseDriver` where `${configurationKey}` would either be `cas.authn.feature1` or `cas.authn.feature2` depending on feature at hand.
+The notes and documentation for each feature that wants to inherit from a common block of settings should always advertise the appropriate value for `${configurationKey}`.

 ## Naming Convention

 - Settings and properties that are controlled by the CAS platform directly always begin with the prefix `cas`.
 All other settings are controlled